Protests of 1968: Yugoslavia

 The 1968 protests are seen as a critical moment in Yugoslavia's history, highlighting the regime's failure to adapt to the demands of a new generation.
 Despite living under socialism, young people felt marginalized and disillusioned.
 The protests also foreshadowed the political and social challenges that Tito's successors would face after his death in 1980.

 These protests revealed the cracks within the Yugoslav socialist system and signaled the difficulties the country would experience in the following decades, leading to its eventual breakup.

 Jamaica

 In October, the Rodney riots in Kingston, Jamaica, were inspired when the Jamaican government of Hugh Shearer banned Guyanese university lecturer Dr. Walter Rodney from returning to his teaching position at the University of the West Indies.
 Rodney, a historian of Africa, had been active in the Black power movement, and had been sharply critical of the middle class in many Caribbean countries.
 Rodney was an avowed socialist who worked with the poor of Jamaica in an attempt to raise their political and cultural consciousness.

+Turkey

+The Generation ’68 or the 1968 movement in Turkey, reflecting the protests of 1968, included major Marxist–Leninist figures such as İbrahim Kaypakkaya, Mahir Çayan, Deniz Gezmiş, and Behice Boran.
+The movement initially emerged as a student movement within universities and later evolved into armed conflict, particularly in the Eastern Anatolia Region, with the formation of organizations such as the People's Liberation Army of Turkey.
+The political and social climate created by the Generation ’68 also contributed to the conditions leading to the establishment of the Kurdistan Workers' Party and influenced the context of the 1980 Turkish coup d'état and Political violence in Turkey (1976–1980).
+The armed conflicts associated with the generation include the Kurdistan Workers' Party insurgency, the Maoist insurgency in Turkey, and the DHKP/C insurgency in Turkey.
+The Generation ’68 influenced the development of the Kurdish problem as a major political topic in Turkey in its modern form and deeply changed the trajectory of Turkey's modern history.